-At the end of Fiscal Year 2016 (June 30, 2016), the Intensive Supervision Program diverted one hundred and eleven (111) offenders, exceeding our goal of (74) for Fiscal Year 2016.
+At the end of Fiscal Year 2017 (June 30, 2017), the Intensive Supervision Program diverted one hundred and seventeen (117) offenders, exceeding our goal of seventy five (75) intakes for Fiscal Year 2017 with a fifty 50% completion rate.
 As evidenced above, the program continues to meet its goals of reducing commitments to state prisons; improving the quality and efficiency of the local criminal justice system and providing a cost effective option for safely supervising offenders in the community.
+The successful completion rate for FY17 was approximately 74%, meeting the completion goals set by D.R.C.